riyosebB/Car-Price-Prediction/README.md

 ## Overview

-This repository contains a machine learning project for predicting car prices using a $ different models:
+This repository contains a machine learning project for predicting car prices using a four different models:

      1 Linear Regression model
      2 Ridge Regression model